clembench/clemcore/games/datingsim/TASK_LIST.md

 What is left to do:
 1) parsing messages according to the current code (existing functions are fine just need to be adapted)
 2) make sure that when NPC dumps our PC then it is still considered a completed game (even if not fully)
+3) remove assistant as player and adapt code of it with GM pt 2

 ALL:
 - review code logic